-Tommy, a 21 year-old college student was referred to the university counseling center by his roommate who noticed Tommy was sleeping most of the day, missing class, and skipping meals.
+Tommy, a 21-year-old college student was referred to the university counseling center by his roommate who noticed Tommy was sleeping most of the day, missing class, and skipping meals.
 Tommy goes to his first appointment reluctantly, but because Tommy recognizes that he hasn't been the same lately, he agrees to keep meeting with his therapist.
-In therapy Tommy recognizes that his depression began immediately following the break up with his college sweetheart, Lynn, because Lynn was having feelings for another man.
-In future session, Tommy identifies feelings of grief, betrayal, and deeper down, hidden feelings of inadequacy.
+In therapy Tommy recognizes that his depression began immediately following a breakup with his college sweetheart, Lynn, who was having feelings for another man.
+In future sessions, Tommy identifies feelings of grief, betrayal, and hidden feelings of inadequacy.
 Tommy has a breakthrough insight when he discovers that his depression has been helping him avoid these painful feelings.
 The recognition itself helps the depression begin to loosen its grip.
 Tommy continues therapy for about a dozen sessions in which he identifies and cares for parts of himself that have felt inadequate since childhood.
 This increases Tommy's confidence and self-esteem and causes his depression to lift entirely.

-Rudy, 38, cries and cries during the first interview with his new therapist, and cannot say why.
+Rudy, 38, cries and cries during the first interview with his new therapist and cannot say why.
 His life is, on the surface, everything anyone could want.
-He is married with two healthy children, finances are not a problem, and he claims to love his job as a financial analyst—or at least that he used to love it.
-Lately, he does not seem to like, let alone love, anything.
+He is married, with two healthy children and a sufficient income, and he claims to love his job as a financial analyst—or he used to love it.
+Lately, he does not seem to enjoy anything.
 Sports, which once gave him pleasure, now seem empty and meaningless.
 He feels distant from his wife and family.
 His job feels pointless and tedious.
 He has also been drinking alcohol, secretly, to numb himself.
 Treatment reveals hidden feelings of guilt and shame about Rudy’s perceived inadequacy as a son and now as a husband and father.
-His rigidly punitive parents instilled in him perfectionism impossible to fulfill.
+His rigidly punitive parents instilled in him a perfectionism impossible to fulfill.
 Rudy has long buried his anger about this, and it takes a good deal of work for him to begin challenging his own rigid beliefs.
-Quitting drinking turns out to be easier than Rudy thought it would be once he is able to talk openly, with both his wife and his therapist, about his deep shame and fear.
-Rudy asks for medications and is given a referral to a psychiatrist who prescribes and SSRI.
-Rudy reports it helps him get through the work day, but after six months he decides the side-effects are not worth it, and as he has made good progress, his therapist and psychiatrist agree stopping would be fine.
+Quitting drinking turns out to be easier than Rudy thought it would be, once he is able to talk openly with both his wife and his therapist about his deep shame and fear.
+Rudy asks for medications and is given a referral to a psychiatrist who prescribes a selective serotonin reuptake inhibitor (SSRI).
+Rudy reports it helps him get through the work day, but after six months he decides the side effects are not worth it, and based on his strong progress, his therapist and psychiatrist agree stopping would be fine.
 Though his mood diminishes for a few weeks, he is soon feeling more optimistic, closer with his wife, and more motivated at work.

-Mindy, age 63, presents as depressed to the point of near delirium, verbalizing confused thoughts and a loss of focus and cognitive organization.
+Mindy, age 63, is depressed to the point of near delirium, verbalizing confused thoughts and demonstrating a loss of focus and cognitive organization.
 She has no history of psychiatric treatment, but her partner reports she has always been somewhat gloomy and anxious.
-This episode is different, as she has been unable to work, tearful most of the day, isolative, and lethargic, which are totally out of character.
-An interview reveals that retirement looms ahead, a new boss has replaced one the client liked much better, and the client’s mother’s recent death has not been fully grieved.
+This episode is different, as she has been unable to work, is tearful most of the day, isolates herself, and feels lethargic—behaviors that are totally out of character.
+An interview reveals that retirement looms ahead, a new boss has replaced one that Mindy liked much better, and she has not fully grieved her mother’s recent death.
 Treatment includes normalizing feelings of grief and identifying life-stage changes that triggered the diminished mood.
-After eight sessions Mindy is able to confront deeply held fears and beliefs, begin communicating better with her partner – who was not meeting her need for physical affection—and make a plan for her transition to retirement.
-Mindy’s depression abated and she returned to her job with more hope, if not enthusiasm.
+After eight sessions, Mindy is able to confront deeply held fears and beliefs, communicate more effectively with her partner—from whom Mindy desires more physical affection—and make a plan for her transition to retirement.
+Mindy’s depression begins to dissipate, and she returns to her job with more hope, if not enthusiasm.